Careers

 Essential Duties and Responsibilities include, but are not limited to the following:

-– Determine, order, receive, display, and sell books and merchandise consistent with Books & More’s Native American and Southwest focus.
+– Source, order, receive, display, and sell books and merchandise consistent with Books & More’s focus. ▪ Direct Books & More sales associate(s) and volunteers. – Achieving financial goals. ▪ Conduct book signings and support museum events.

 – Supervise sales floor and cashiering functions and provide customer service.